Are you looking for a dog that is lively yet small? A dog that has a cute face, an elegant coat, and simply loves cuddle time?

 You also need to remember that your Shih Tzu comes from a really intelligent breed and that he can easily soak up the training if he wants to at the moment, that is.

-So, you need to arm yourself with patience, but the final result will be worth the invested time because once they are properly trained, Shih Tzu’s will really show their royal background in the best possible light.
+So, you need to arm yourself with patience, but the final result will be worth the invested time because once they are properly trained, Shih Tzu’s will show their royal background in the best possible light.

 All in all, the Shih Tzu is a great breed that is equally good for people who live alone or for families with kids.